dimaqq/haproxy-operator/docs/index.md

-haproxy-operator is an open-source software operator that deploys and operates Haproxy IAAS/VM that functions on Juju 3.3 and above.
+haproxy-operator is an open-source software operator that deploys and operates HAProxy IAAS/VM that functions on Juju 3.3 and above.

 The haproxy-operator offers advanced features such as TLS, monitoring and high-availability.